 A higher smoothing has, focusing on instances of exiting the effective lower bound, two effects in our model.
 The first effect is-through standard monetary policy rule inertia-to reduce the speed at which interest rates are raised when the economy exits the lower bound regime since the current rate inherits the past values of the effective nominal rate.
 The second effect comes from the fact that the smoothing applies to the notional rate i_t^n that would prevail absent the lower bound constraint (see equation 5) while the effective nominal interest rate is the maximum of zero and the notional rate (see equation 6).
 Thus the interest rate inherits the past negative values of the notional nominal rate.
 So, a higher smoothing results in maintaining the effective interest rate at zero for an extended period of time beyond that implied by the macroeconomic shocks that initially brought the economy at the zero lower bound constraint.
-As with FG, or with PLT and AIT strategies that we discuss below, our baseline monetary policy rule introduces history-dependence whereby, in the instance of an ELB episode, the central bank is committed to keeping rates lower for longer.
-The interest rate is set as a function of a weighted average of both past inflation gaps and output gaps, with the weights declining more rapidly for farther observations when ρ_i declines.
-In contrast, in the case of AIT, the interest rate is determined as a function of a simple average of past inflation gaps over a bounded period.
-As this reaction function is known to the agents in the model, this commitment to future accommodation generates higher expected inflation and output, which ex-post helps exiting the trap (or even sometimes not entering it).
+As with FG, or with Price Level Targeting and Average liflation Targeting strategies that we discuss below, our baseline monetary policy rule introduces history-dependence whereby, in the instance of an ELB episode, the central bank is committed to keeping rates lower for longer.
+The interest rate is set as a function of a weighted average of both past inflation gaps and output gaps, with the weights declining more rapidly for farther observations when ρ_i declines.20 As this reaction function is known to the agents in the model, this commitment to future accommodation generates higher expected inflation and output, which ex-post helps exiting the trap (or even sometimes not entering it).

 A larger degree of smoothing reinforces the history-dependence of monetary policy, and, because of its impact on expectations, for given parameter values of the model, at the equilibrium, it tends to shorten the length of the ELB episodes and the probability of hitting the ELB constraint.
 Everything else being equal, one should therefore expect a lower optimal inflation rate for higher values of the smoothing parameters.
-This property of the model is illustrated in Figure 7 which depicts the (r^, π^) relation under three possible values of the smoothing parameter ρ_i .
+This property of the model is illustrated in Fig. 7 which depicts the (r^, π^) relation under three possible values of the smoothing parameter ρ_i .
 The values used under our baseline scenario, i.e. posterior mean estimates, is 0.87.
 We also consider two alternative setups: A higher value of $\rho_i = .95$ which is close to the persistence of the Fed reaction function over the 1960-2007 period calibrated by Coibion et al. (2012), and a lower value of $\rho_i = 0.8$.
 These two values are arguably an upper bound of the existing empirical uncertainty on the degree of smoothing, as they stand outside the 90 percent probability interval of our posterior parameter estimates.